Bread Financial: Epsilon (aka Epsilon Data Management)

+On January 27, 2021, the U.S. Department of Justice entered a Deferred Prosecution Agreement with Epsilon Data Management, which set up a $127.5 million fund to compensate victims.

 Controversy

 In 2010 Epsilon failed to heed warnings to secure data.
-In March 2011 it was discovered that email addresses from customers of 50 client companies were stolen.
+In March 2011 it was discovered that email addresses from customers of at least 50 client companies were stolen.
+A phishing tactic that uses personalized emails to trick people into disclosing personal information, including passwords and financial details, it was reported that the breach was related to Epsilon itself being phished.
 The company quickly notified the public about the breach.
 In June 2011 company executives were called before Congress to answer questions about the security breach.
+Interviewed for a 60 Minutes segment titled "The Data Brokers: Selling your personal information", then-CEO and chairman Bryan Kennedy called the hearings "political theater" and stated that "consumers ought to understand that the Internet is an advertising medium."

 Products and Technology

 In October 2020, Alliance Data launched Enhanced Digital Suite.

 In October 2020, Alliance Data selected Fiserv for Credit Processing Services.

-In 2021, Alliance Data invested $100M in digital technologies to expand consumer credit options beyond retail deals and cards.
+In 2021, Alliance Data invested $100M in digital technologies.

 In April 2022, Bread Financial partnered with American Express and launched the Bread Cashback American Express Credit Card.